Diocese of El Paso: Sexual abuse cases

 In January 2019, the Diocese of El Paso released the names of 30 diocesan clergy who were "credibly accused" of committing sexual abuse acts against minors.

-Reverend Miguel Luna was convicted in July 2019 of sexually assaulting a 12-year-old girl from 1991 to 1998 at an El Paso church.
+Miguel Luna was convicted in July 2019 of sexually assaulting a 12-year-old girl from 1991 to 1998 at an El Paso church.
 Two other women testified at his trial of being raped by Luna.
 He was convicted of sexual assault and sentenced to 18 years in state prison.